18 Outrageous Things Your Taxes Actually Paid For

-In 2013 Arlington County, Virginia, received federal funding to build a luxury “SuperStop” bus stop complete with Wi-Fi, heated benches and sidewalks, and “a wall made of etched glass that opens the rear vista to newly planted landscaping.”
-Too bad the slanted glass roof doesn’t do much to keep out rain and snow, or provide shade in the summertime.
+In 2013, Arlington County, Virginia, received federal funding to build a luxury “SuperStop” bus stop complete with Wi-Fi, heated benches and sidewalks, and a steel-frame roof.
+Too bad said roof doesn’t do much to keep out rain and snow, or provide shade in the summertime.
+“If it’s pouring rain, I’m going to get wet; if it’s cold, the wind is going to be blowing on me,” a county board member told the Washington Post.

 Cost to taxpayers: $1 million

 State Department officials wanted to increase traffic on the agency’s various Facebook pages and Twitter accounts, so they spent lavishly on in-site advertising.
 What did they get in return?
 Not much.
-Less than 2 percent of visitors to their pages”liked” or “favorited” any of their posts or tweets.
-Here are some other bizarre things the U.S. government spent money on.
+Less than 2 percent of visitors to their pages “liked” or “favorited” any of their posts or tweets, according to the December 2013 issue of Wastebook, published by U.S. Senator Tom Coburn, M.D.
+Here are 11 other bizarre things the U.S. government actually spent money on.

 Cost to taxpayers: $630,000

-In 2010, the National Endowment of the Humanities funded the Popular Romance Project, establishing a website to “explore the fascinating, often contradictory origins and influences of popular romance as told in novels, films, comics, advice books, songs, and Internet fanfiction.”
-Topics on the website include “The Romance of British Secret Service Agent James Bond” and “Team Edward or Team Jacob?”
+In 2010, the National Endowment of the Humanities (NEH) funded the Popular Romance Project, establishing a website to “explore the fascinating, often contradictory origins and influences of popular romance as told in novels, films, comics, advice books, songs, and Internet fanfiction.”
+The government spent almost $1 million on this project which explored topics such as, “The Romance of British Secret Service Agent James Bond” and “Team Edward or Team Jacob,” among others.
+However, the NEH doesn’t just fund romance-related efforts.
+The 2018 funded projects range from researching indigenous languages to digitizing old newspaper articles and total $43.1 million in awards.

 Cost to taxpayers: $914,000

-Several executives from various independent music labels received a government-funded, all-expenses-paid trip to Rio de Janeiro and Sao Paulo in 2013.
-Reason: “to compare the record stores, club districts, and facial expressions of locals at the mention of their bands.”
+Several executives from various independent music labels received a government-funded, all-expenses-paid trip to Rio de Janeiro and Sao Paulo in 2013, per Wastebook.
+The reason: “to compare the record stores, club districts, and facial expressions of locals at the mention of their bands.”
 While the execs reportedly enjoyed their trip, one of them said he “didn’t ink any deals.”
+Check out these 10 secret U.S government operations, revealed.

 Cost to taxpayers: $284,300

 A federal grant was used to install solar panels on the parking garage at the Manchester-Boston airport.
 One problem: The reflective panels were blinding the pilots, so 25 percent of them had to be removed (the panels, not the pilots).
-But the remaining panels, say airport officials, will generate “$2 million in savings over 25 years.”
-(Don’t miss these ways airports trick you into spending more money.)
+But the remaining panels, say airport officials, will generate “$2 million in savings over 25 years,” according to Wastebook.

 Cost to taxpayers: $3.5 million